OpenEvalProject/evals/manuscripts/elife-13941/v1/manuscript.md

 Interestingly, a fragment of the Polycomb protein Su(z)12 has also been crystallised bound to the central groove of RBBP4.
 There is little structural or sequence similarity to either the histone H4, MTA1-R1 or MTA1-R2 complexes.

-## RBBP4 in the NuRD complex binds histone H3 but not histone H4
+### RBBP4 in the NuRD complex binds histone H3 but not histone H4

 The previous observation that RBBP4 is able to bind to both histones H3 and H4 suggests that RBBP4 may serve as a common chromatin recruitment module in several chromatin modifying complexes.
 However, given that the extensive interface between RBBP4 and the R1 domain of MTA1 (and by inference the R2 domain) occludes the binding site for histone H4, we would predict that RBBP4 is no longer able to bind histone H4 in the NuRD complex.
 However, the histone H3 interaction on RBBP4 is exposed in both the MTA1:RBBP4 binary complex and in the dimeric MTA1:HDAC1:RBBP4 complex.
 This implies that RBBP4 is likely to play a role in recruiting the NuRD complex to histone H3 tails, but not to histone H4.

 To test this, we compared RBBP4 and the MTA1-R1 (residues 464–546):RBBP4 complex in their ability to bind to a peptide array of histone tails, bearing various post-translation modifications.
 As predicted, we observed that both RBBP4 and the MTA1-R1:RBBP4 complex showed an identical pattern of binding to histone H3 peptides.
-However, there were significant differences between the binding profiles to histone H4 modified peptides (
+However, there were significant differences between the binding profiles to histone H4 modified peptides (Figure 6a).
+The free RBBP4 bound multiple histone H4 tails.
+In contrast, the MTA1-R1:RBBP4 complex showed only binding to two histone H4 peptides and this was not reproduced in the duplicate arrays (Figure 6—figure supplement 1 and Figure 6—source data 1).
+Taken together this suggests that when bound to MTA1, RBBP4 binds to histone H3 and not histone H4.

 ![Figure 6.](https://cdn.elifesciences.org/articles/13941/elife-13941-fig6-v1.jpg)

 **Figure 6.:** (a) RBBP4 binds to both histone H3 and histone H4 tail peptides on the MODified histone peptide array whereas the complex of MTA1-R1:RBBP4 is unable to bind to histone H4 tail peptides.
 MODified histone peptides J1 to P24 are shown.
 The five negative control peptides (non-histone sequences) are boxed in the right-hand corner. (b) Schematic model for the recruitment of the core NuRD complex to chromatin.
 Two HDAC1/2 molcules (grey) and four RBBP4/7 molcules (green) are tethered by the ELM2/SANT and R1/R2 domains of MTA1 respectively.
 MTA1 is coloured according to the schematic representation below.
 The RBBP4/7 proteins recruit the complex to chromatin through histone H3 tails (orange) on the same or adjacent nucleosomes (purple).
 The other histone tails would be available for deacetylation by HDAC1/2.
 The BAH domain of MTA1 is omitted from the model for clarity.
-See Figure 6—figure supplement 1 for the MODified and duplicate histone peptide arrays and Figure 6—source data 1 for a key to the array.DOI: http://dx.doi.org/10.7554/eLife.13941.01610.7554/eLife.13941.017Figure 6—source data 1.The key includes the identity and post-translational modification state of the histone peptides in the arrays presented in Figure 6a and Figure 6—figure supplement 1.
-The strength of observed binding is approximated by one or two asterisks.DOI: http://dx.doi.org/10.7554/eLife.13941.017
+See Figure 6—figure supplement 1 for the MODified and duplicate histone peptide arrays and Figure 6—source data 1 for a key to the array.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/13941/elife-13941-fig6-figsupp1-v1.jpg)

-**Figure 6—figure supplement 1.:** Expanded view of the MODified histone peptide array and duplicate array for both (a) RBBP4 alone and (b) the MTA1-R1:RBBP4 complex.DOI: http://dx.doi.org/10.7554/eLife.13941.018
+**Figure 6—figure supplement 1.:** Expanded view of the MODified histone peptide array and duplicate array for both (a) RBBP4 alone and (b) the MTA1-R1:RBBP4 complex.

 ## Discussion